2012 Luzon southwest monsoon floods: Typhoon Gener

 On July 26, the Japan Meteorological Agency (JMA) reported that a tropical depression had developed within an area of strong vertical wind shear in the monsoon trough about 1000 km southeast of Manila.
 Although the shear temporarily relaxed, it increased the following day and the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert for the system.

 The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) upgraded the system to a tropical depression (naming it "Gener"); the JTWC upgraded "Saola" to a tropical storm, and early on July 29 the JMA upgraded it to a severe tropical storm.
 On July 30 the JTWC upgraded Gener to a Category 1 typhoon (since it began developing an eye-like feature), but downgraded it to a tropical storm later that day.

 The following day, the JTWC again upgraded Saola to a Category 1 typhoon.
 Later that day the JMA upgraded Saola to a typhoon, and the JTWC upgraded it to a category 2 typhoon early on August 1.

 Typhoon Gener did not make landfall in the Philippines, and occupied a small portion of the northern Philippine Area of Responsibility (PAR).
 It pulled southwest-monsoon winds from the South China Sea and damaged the City of Manila, causing a storm surge and striking the fish ports of Navotas and Malabon.
 It broke a large part of the sea wall on Roxas Boulevard, and caused tons of refuse be washed onto the Baywalk.
 Portions of Metro Manila damaged by Typhoon Nesat (Pedring) in 2011 were under repair when the storm hit.

-Aftermath
+Initial aftermath

-Shortly after the typhoon, clean up of the Manila Bay Coast was ordered by the Department of Public Works and Highways (DPWH) and the Metropolitan Manila Development Authority (MMDA).
+Shortly after the typhoon, the Department of Public Works and Highways (DPWH) and the Metropolitan Manila Development Authority (MMDA) ordered the clean-up of the coastal areas near Manila Bay.
 Initial reports indicated about a dozen confirmed casualties, but early on August 3, the National Disaster Risk Reduction and Management Council (NDRRMC) revised the death toll to 37 with at least 519,000 people affected.
 More than 17,500 were in evacuation centers.
 As of August 6, 51 fatalities were confirmed in the Philippines with six reported missing.
 Damage from the storm amounted to about ₱404 million (US$9.6 million), half of which was agricultural losses.
-When Gener left the PAR, its wind would be triggered by Typhoon Haikui to cause heavy rainfall on August 6.
+When Gener left the PAR, its wind would eventually be exacerbated by Typhoon Haikui to cause heavy rainfall on August 6.